lexijax/posteventmessaginginfo/docs/operational_faq.md

 <a name="q1"></a>
 ### As a GP, should I receive a PEM for every call to NHS 111?

-A [PEM](./glossary.md#pem) will be received by the GP surgery from NHS 111 if the outcome was ‘For Action’ - this means that the patient has been told to see his or her own GP.
+A [PEM](./glossary.md#pem) will be received by the GP surgery from NHS 111 if the outcome was ‘For Action’ - this means that the patient has been told to see their own GP.

-GPs will usually also receive a [PEM](./glossary.md#pem) at the end of every call to NHS 111, except in the following circumstances:
+GPs will receive a [PEM](./glossary.md#pem) at the end of every call to NHS 111, except in the following circumstances:

-* When a patient is referred to OOH by NHS 111 - the GP will receive a [PEM](./glossary.md#pem) as they will eventually receive a [PEM](./glossary.md#pem) from the OOH service - this prevents duplication and since implementation has already resulted in a significant reduction in PEMs to GPs.
+* a patient is referred to OOH by NHS 111, the GP will recieve a [PEM](./glossary.md#pem) from the OOH service - this prevents duplication and since implementation has already resulted in a significant reduction in PEMs to GPs

-* When the outcome is on the 'Never Send Disposition' list - NHS 111 systems should suppress all [PEM](./glossary.md#pem)s for the [dispositions](./glossary.md#disposition) in this list.
+* the outcome is on the 'Never Send Disposition' list - NHS 111 systems should suppress all [PEM](./glossary.md#pem)s for the [dispositions](./glossary.md#disposition) in this list

 The current 'Never Send Disposition' list is: